 If anyone knows her way around a kitchen, it’s Marcela Valladolid.
 From learning the basics as a child in Mexico to hosting her own Food Network show and everywhere in between, the San Diego-based chef has cooked her way around the globe, her heritage informing her cuisine every step of the way.
+All this is reflected in Marcela Valladolid’s house and its stunning décor.

-However, no project has been more from-the-heart than Marcela’s latest contribution to the culinary world, her new cookbook, Fiestas
+However, no project has been more from-the-heart than Marcela’s latest contribution to the culinary world, her new cookbook, Fiestas.

-filled with expert, stress-free hosting tips and go-to recipes to get even the most timid home entertainer excited to plan their next fiesta.
+It is filled with expert, stress-free hosting tips and go-to recipes to get even the most timid home entertainer excited to plan their next fiesta.

 We love your home.
 What’s the story there?